GuoHuaFan/simple-nelder-mead/README.md

-# simple-nelder-mead
+# Simple Nelder Mead
-Simple Python Nelder-Mead implementation
+Simple Python Nelder-Mead implementation.
+Only use numpy and nothing else.